DannyDainton/node-hipchatbot/README.md

 These custom slash command bots can be added to Hipchat by following the details contained in this Hipchat blog post.

-https://blog.hipchat.com/2015/02/11/build-your-own-integration-with-hipchat/
+#### Try out the basic App in Hipchat

+I've deployed the app to my Heroku platform so you can use this link as the entry point when practicing with your Hipchat instances: https://node-hipchatbot.herokuapp.com/hipchatbot

+The custom command intergrations in Hipchat take everything that has been typed and returns this in the message ("You entered the following text: /hipchatbot Test Sentence") which obviously isn't very helpful, you will need add some code to split/strip out that "/hipchatbot" part.

+Any problems, drop me a message on Twitter @dannydainton https://blog.hipchat.com/2015/02/11/build-your-own-integration-with-hipchat/